UTK7994/learning-notes/books/designing-data-intensive-applications.md

 The biggest problem with multi-leader replication is when conflict resolution is required.
 This problem does not happen in a single-leader database.

+`If we ensure that all writes of a particular record go through same master/datacenter we can achieve multi-leader as well as conflict control hence no conflict will occur then`

 ##### Synchronous vs asynchronous conflict detection

 In single-leader the second writer can be blocked and wait the first one to complete, forcing the user to retry the write.
 On multi-leader if both writes are successful, the conflict is only detected asynchronously later in time.